 Authentic Tuscan Pappa al Pomodoro: Only 3 Ingredients of Excellent Quality

 Tomatoes – In Tuscany they make pappa al pomodoro with tomatoes called Pisanelli or Costoluti, but you can use San Marzano tomatoes that are perfect for this recipe.
 During the summer, when the tomatoes are red ripe and very tasty, it’s better to use fresh tomatoes.
 In the winter, you can opt for san Marzano canned peeled tomatoes or for an excellent tomato passata made with our recipe during the warm season.

-The traditional Pappa al Pomodoro requires Tuscan unsalted bread, but is difficult to find it outside Tuscany, so a good rustic bread will be fine.
-The most important thing is that it is stale bread of at least three or four days.
+Bread – Traditional pappa al pomodoro recipe wants unsalted Tuscan bread.
+We know that it’s hard to find outside of Tuscany, so a good rustic crusty pagnotta made with our recipe will do just fine.
+The most important thing is that the bread is stale and dry for at least three or four days.

 Pappa al Pomodoro | Tuscan Tomato and Bread Soup Recipe

 - 400 g ( 0,90 lb ) of stale bread

 - 500 g ( 1,1 lb ) of tomato passata or crushed canned peeled tomatoes